joelek/overdrive/readme.md

 * Organize main code into subcommands.
 * Add support for injecting files into ISO9660 file systems.
 	Requires software RSPC generation for raw image formats.
-* Add support for ODI format.
 * Reorganize exceptions so that enums and types can be re-used.
 * Improve copier to better extract subchannels.
-* Add min_occurences and max_occurences to arguments.

 ## References